Noahnc/smartmonitoring/proxy_container/readme.md

 # Zabbix Proxy Docker Image

-In this folder are all the necessary files to build a Zabbix Proxy Docker Image.
+In this folder are all the necessary files to build a SmartMonitoring Proxy Docker Image.

 - SNMP MIB files that need to be available in the Zabbix Proxy can be added to the `src/snmp_mibs` folder.
-- External Scripts are located in the `src/external:scripts` folder.
+- External Scripts can be added to the `src/external:scripts` folder.
+Supported are bash or python scripts.
 - The Dockerfile also installs python3.9 and all dependencies specified in the `requirements.txt` file.

 The following Command builds a new image for x86 and arm (make sure you are in the current folder when running the command):